anubhavtyagi14/advanced-angular-template/README.md

 # Advanced-Angular-Template
+This is a real world Angular template on Angular Version 10.0.0

+## Features

+* NgRx
+* OAuth using oidc-client
+* Custom Http Helper
+* Error Handling Module
+* Router State Module using NgRx
+* Angular Material
+* Formly
+* Two Themes :- Light and Dark
+* Generic Resusable components or service like Toastr, Confirmation Dialog etc.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ## Development server